mryap/dublinbikes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dublinbikes is to ...
+The goal of dublinbikes package is to provide R user access to quarterly rollups of historic bike data.
+Static data provides information like bike station position, number of bike stands, payment terminal availability.
+It is formatted to be convenient for data analysis with R.

 ## Installation